markuswagner93/serverless-layers-example/README.md

 - Node.JS 10
 - Serverless
+- Yarn

 # Setup

-Replace Account ID in outputs.json.
+Replace Account ID from AWS Account in outputs.json.

-Run sls deploy in the root folder of this project with your AWWS Account configured in AWS CLI.
+Run `serverless deploy -v -stage dev` in the root folder of this project with your AWS Account configured in AWS CLI.
-This will deploy the dependency layer, now replace the layer ARN in the file business-logic/serverless.yml with your corresponding ARN of the new Layer.
-Run sls deploy in this folder to deploy the hello World Lambda with the dependencies injected in the layer.
+This will deploy the dependency layer, Run `serverless deploy -v -stage dev` in the `business-logic folder` folder to deploy the hello World Lambda with the dependencies injected in the layer.

 IMPORTANT:
 Dependencieslayer must be in a different folder than the business-logic, and then installed as devDependency in to the dependencieslayer and not in the business-logic.
 All Dependencies that are shared should be installed in to the dependencieslayer.